caroloading/DIT113-silo-management-project/README.md

 * On your computer, open the terminal and change directory so that you end up in .../silo-management-project/silo-webapp/
 * run the command: ```mvn clean install```
 * If the build fails, you may have multiple versions of java installed.
 Run the line ```java -version``` if the output version is not JDK 21, you may need to look into changing your path [here.](https://www.java.com/en/download/help/path.html)
-* Finally, change directory to .../silo-management-project/silo-webapp/src/main/java/group1/silowebbapp/ and run the line: ```javac silowebappapplication.java```
+* Now, change directory to .../silo-management-project/silo-webapp/src/main/java/group1/silowebbapp/ and run the line: ```javac silowebappapplication.java```
+* Lastly, open your webbrowser and enter: http://localhost:8080/